 There is a strong demand for places at the Alice Smith School and waiting lists can exist for some year groups.
-There are usually some places available in Years 7 to 10 and in Year 12 for the start of each school year in September.
-Places may also become available in January.
-January places may particularly suit Malaysian families who wish their child to complete local school examinations in November before joining our school for their continuing education.
+There are usually some places available in Years 7 to 10 and in Year 12 for the start of each school year in August.
+Places may also be available in January which may particularly suit Malaysian families who would like their child to complete local school examinations in November before joining our school for their continuing education.
 For current information on the availability of places, please contact the Admissions team at the Secondary Campus or complete a Register your Interest form.

 No. A new application is not required to enter Year 7 for students currently in Year 6.
 However, families should indicate their intention to take up a Year 7 place at the Secondary Campus as early as possible in Year 6.

 Applications from new students for entry to Year 12 in the Sixth Form are encouraged.
 There may be places available and applications should be made as early as possible.
 To make an application, parents must submit a completed application form (123 KB).

 In Years 7 to 11 there are five tutor groups and up to 120 students in each year group.
 There are approximately 180 students in Years 12 and 13 in the Sixth Form.

 Students can purchase snacks, drinks and lunch from the school canteen.
 Food does not need to be pre-ordered.
 Students not purchasing their lunch must bring a packed lunch.